joshuaebowling/react-joi-form-validation/README.md

 This was too convoluted because I'd have to place all those individual properties into and object to be validated against the schema.
 Instead, I've done the following:

 1. create `useValidate` hook that takes 2 arguments (for now); namely, `Schema` (the joi object) and `model`, the initial data model.
-2. From the `useValidate` call I'm returning (amongst other things) an `update` which requires two arguments; namely, `property` and `value`
+2. From the `useValidate` call I'm returning (amongst other things) an `update` which requires two arguments; namely, `property` and `value`.
-   While `value` should be obvious, `value` is worth a brief explanation: `property` should correspond to a property on the Joi `Schema` passed into `useValidate`.
+   While `value` should be obvious, `property` is worth a brief explanation: `property` should correspond to a property on the Joi `Schema` passed into `useValidate`.
 It doesn't have to be, indeed there are no limitations in this regard.
 In fact, the property doesn't even have to be on the inital model passed in to `useValidate`.
 It's my sincere goal to keep this as simple as possible and not bother with customization via the hook, but rather use patterns to implement complexity that can be passed thru/to the hook.

 ## Plan